bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>What would be the result of running the following task?
+How to fix it?

 ```
 - hosts: localhost